 One of the most versatile shapes available is a rectangle.
-Rectangular shaped tiles create a variety of patterns including herringbone, brick-lay, running brick, basket weave, and more.
+Rectangular-shaped tiles create various patterns, including herringbone, brick-lay, running brick, basket weave, and more.
 Our 6×12 Saltillo pattern is a common alternative to those considering a 12×12 square terra cotta tile.
 It’s easy on the budget, too!

 And a couple of other fun patterns to consider…

-For some other ideas about tile patterns for your home, I like the Crossville Pattern Book.
+I like the Crossville Pattern Book for some other ideas about tile patterns for your home.
 It’s a free online pdf filled with designs that parallel many shapes and sizes of terra cotta tile.
-(Pro Tip: if your tile is handmade and has size and thickness variations, always layout sample tiles in your chosen floor tile pattern.
+(Pro Tip: if your tile is handmade and has size and thickness variations, always lay out sample tiles in your chosen floor tile pattern.
 You need to verify that the terra cotta tiles you’ve selected will accommodate the floor tile pattern you’ve chosen.)

-Contact any of our product specialist for design tips and tile advice for your home!
+Contact any of our product specialists for design tips and tile advice for your home!
 We’re here to help you Make Every Space Count!